Mangu/iot-hadr/README.md

 Back on the Cloud Shell,the following commands will create a EventHubs namespace and two EventHub; One to capture registry events and one for device twin changes:
 1. `az eventhubs namespace create --name  {yournamespacename} --resource-group {your resource group name}`
-2. `az eventhubs eventhub create --name registry -namespace-name {yournamespacename } --resource-group  --{your resource group name}`
+2. `az eventhubs eventhub create --name registry --namespace-name {yournamespacename} --resource-group  {your resource group name}`
-3. `az eventhubs eventhub create --name devicetwin -namespace-name {yournamespacename } --resource-group  --{your resource group name}`
+3. `az eventhubs eventhub create --name devicetwin --namespace-name {yournamespacename} --resource-group  {your resource group name}`
-4. `az eventhubs namespace authorization-rule keys list --name RootManageSharedAccessKey --{namespace-name} --{your resource group name}`
+4. `az eventhubs namespace authorization-rule keys list --name RootManageSharedAccessKey --namespace-name {yournamespacename} --resource-group  {your resource group name}`

 The last command gets the connection string for the eventhubs namespace we just created.
 Take note of the `primaryConnectionString` as we will need it later.